 NOTE: All prices listed below are the cheapest option available during the busy (i.e. expensive) season.
 Prices will often be 20%+ cheaper during the slower seasons.

 Split Guesthouse & Hostel has been the most popular hostel in Split (and Croatia) for multiple years in a row so you can’t go wrong if you can snag a bed here.

 First of all, the owner of Split Guesthouse & Hostel is extremely nice and welcoming so you feel at home right away.
 The hostel’s location is excellent, the beds are comfortable, and the staff does a great job of keeping the hostel clean.
 They also have nice bathrooms — which isn’t exactly common in most hostels.

 This is a very social hostel so expect to make friends (i.e. this is an excellent place to stay if you’re traveling solo).
 They also have a fully equipped kitchen and the staff often makes group dinners.
 That said, this isn’t a party hostel so you’ll still be able to get a nice sleep.

 Old Town Hostel Split

-Old Town Hostel Split might not be the most modern or updated hostel in Split but it is the only hostel located within the walls Diocletian’s Palace — which is a Roman imperial structure from the 4th century AD protected by UNESCO as a World Heritage Site.
+Old Town Hostel Split might not be the most modern or updated hostel in Split but it is the only hostel located within the walls of Diocletian’s Palace — which is a Roman imperial structure from the 4th century AD protected by UNESCO as a World Heritage Site.
 So that’s pretty cool!
-It also means you’re right in the heart of Split so you’re surrounded by bars, restaurants, and the sights.
+It also means you’re right in the heart of Split so you’re surrounded by bars, restaurants, and sights.

 Beach Hostel is a much-loved hostel in Split that’s also just a few steps from the most popular beach in town.
 Furthermore, you’re less than a 10-minute walk from the center of town.
 The hostel’s neighborhood is one of the city’s top nightlife destinations so you’re surrounded by bars, restaurants, and clubs.